pombredanne/blackduck-scan-directguidance/README.md

 - The following repository secrets must be configured:
   - BLACKDUCK_URL - full URL to Black Duck server (e.g. `https://server.blackduck.synopsys.com`)
   - BLACKDUCK_API_TOKEN - Black Duck API Token including scan permissions
-- Ensure that the correct options to use Synopsys Detect have been specified (either as environment variables or using the `detect_opts` parameter) to support dependency scanning.
+- Ensure additional options to run successful Synopsys Detect dependency scans have been specified (either as environment variables or using the `detect_opts` parameter).
 For example, you may need to modify the package manager search depth, or exclude specific package managers.

 For the secondary package managers:
 - Only Linux runners are supported
 - Ensure the required package manager(s) are installed and available on the PATH within the Action
-- Ensure python is installed (see below)

 ## Usage